https-github-com-ayushmehta651/RealOGs/README.md

 # RobustOS

 - A free and open-source aftermarket distribution, based on the Android Open-Source Platform(AOSP), aiming to give you the cleanest possible alternative and a perfectly stable, smooth and beautiful experience right out of the box.

+### Problem Statements
+- In some devices like Realme and Xiaomi, while setting up these devices for the first time, the software asks the user for a consent in order to provide personalised ads based on the user content.
+This implies that the user will not have any idea about the information that will be sent to the OEM.
+- In most of android devices, OEMs provide extra services or frameworks that run during the background of userspace, which drains a lot amount ouf the battery thus decreasing life expectancy of the android device.
+- The extra bloatware applications and servies that are provided in many distributions tend to introduce UI glitches and lags that slows down the system.

 - We aim to
+    - Work on the ROM to make it extremely stable; we believe in the user not facing any issues regarding their device, flash and forget.
+    - To be really minimalistic and beautiful right out of the box.
+We merge patches from master and other sources to give you the best performance out of your device.
+    - Ship without any sort of bloat, and many hardening patches are in the process of being merged to give you the most secure and bloatfree experience possible.
     - Provide AOSP security patches, Linux and CodeAurora tags being merged within hours of its release, you are sure to receive the latest security fixes and updates on your device as soon as possible!
-    - We work on the ROM to make it extremely stable; we believe in the user not facing any issues regarding their device, flash and forget.
-    - It is a distribution that aims to be really minimalistic and beautiful right out of the box.
-We merge patches from master and other sources to give you the best performance out of your device.
-    - The ROM doesn't ship with any sort of bloat, and many hardening patches are in the process of being merged to give you the most secure and bloatfree experience possible.
 - Source Code is publicly available to sync and compile at our [GitHub Organization](https://github.com/ProjectRobust).

 # Robust Battery App